Some people have a tendency to ignore the Shiba Inu pros and cons that exist and wind up taking on a dog that they’re not prepared for.

 6. An Expensive Breed When Purchased By Reputable Breeders

 Unfortunately, this is an expensive breed.
 You can pay anywhere between $1,200 to $3,000 for a purebred Shiba Inu with a good pedigree.

-Though it isn’t as expensive as other breeds, it’s a con here because many people often pay for these dogs and wind up sending them to shelters due to lack of knowledge.
+Though it isn’t as expensive as other breeds, it’s a con because many often pay for these dogs and send them to shelters due to a lack of knowledge.